tungli/F5170-python/4_Data/README.md

 >  **Exercise 4**
 >  * Find the function in Python which calculates the inverse of a (NumPy) matrix.
 >  * Define a [singular matrix](http://mathworld.wolfram.com/SingularMatrix.html) and try calculating its inverse.
 What happens?
->  * Run [this script](https://github.com/tungli/F5170-python/blob/master/4_Data/inverse_matrix.py) (described in a section below) and verify that it works correctly by testing it on various matrices.
+>  * Run [this script](https://github.com/tungli/F5170-python/blob/master/4_Data/inverse_matrix.py) and verify that it works correctly by testing it on various matrices.
 >  * Add another `elif` statement so that it displays a warning when the [matrix rank](http://mathworld.wolfram.com/MatrixRank.html) is greater than 10.
 >
 >  **Advanced exercise**